HDR and SDR are great to enhance your TV or monitor viewing experience to the next level.

 The video below shows the color comparison side by side on monitors to visually understand how HDR differs from SDR.

-Price Point comparison for HDR vs SDR
+Price Point Comparison for HDR and SDR

 HDR displays are still more expensive and less common than standard dynamic range ones because of the benefits.